karatelabs/karate/karate-netty/README.md

 ```
 java -jar -Dlogback.configurationFile=my-logback.xml karate-netty-<version>-all.jar -t my-test.feature
 ```
 Here is the 'out-of-the-box' default which you can customize.
+Note that the default creates a folder called `target` and within it, logs will be in `karate.log`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>